port-labs/port-docs/docs/welcome/quickstart.md

 We know that every organization is a snowflake, and everybody have their own preferences and standards for representing their data and asset structure, we choose the **Blueprints** approach to enable that.

-but for now, let's start with a simple example:
+But for now, let's start with a simple example:

 In your organization you are using a `Microservice` architecture, and different Microservices are using `Packages` to manage the different code pieces reused by different Microservices.